The Great Mare: Origin

-Testimonials and Toponymes
+Testimonials and place-names

 The legend of "The Great Mare" and other similar tales of white horses are present in French beliefs and toponymes related to the west coast sea.
 On the banks of the Loire in Tours, there exists a White Horse Inn on the wharf of the Grand'Jument.
-A 25 by 25 meter granite monolith named "The Great Mare", exists in Montgothier, and was mined from 1800 to 1803 by Ernest Poulnln, a quarryman who also destroyed another block of granite in order to pay hommage to local legends,.
+A 25 by 25 meter granite monolith named "The Great Mare", exists in Montgothier, and was mined from 1800 to 1803 by Ernest Poulnln, a quarryman who also destroyed another block of granite in order to pay hommage to local legends.

 In Paul Sébillot's collections of popular traditions it is written that the sea in Poitou is referred to as "the Great White Mare".
 The same name is used by fishermen in Vendée.
 In the 16th century, Noël du Fail described the sea as being "the great Margo mare, who is bridled by her tail".
 In addition to this, off the coast of Ouessant there exists La Jument lighthouse built on the Ar Gazec reef ("the mare" in Breton).

 Bernard M. Henry, of the Friends of Rabelais and La Devinière Association, noted the existence of several boulders that had been named "The Horses", "The Mare" and "The Great Mare" in Sables-d'Olonne.
 He wrote that he believed the existence of these toponymes and the city they belonged to inspired Rabelais to write the arrival of the Great Mare.
 According to the French mythological society, this Great Mare made gigantic imprints that can still be seen in modern day, one within the Jura mountains, and the second in Normandie.